• States

 —

-There are so many Christmas lights in Chicago to keep you and the family entertained throughout the holiday season.
+There are so many Christmas lights in Chicago to keep you and your family entertained throughout the holiday season.

 Chicago is one of the best places to enjoy Christmas in the Midwest!